Vertical Banded Gastroplasty—Open Surgery

 - Blood clots

-- Breakdown of the staples, allowing stomach juices to leak into the abdomen
+- Breakdown of the staples, allowing stomach fluids to leak into the abdomen

 - Slipping or wearing away of the band